 About the Designer

 I have been a keen gardener for nearly 30 years.
-Eleven years ago I decided to obtain a professional qualification in garden design, with the intention. of setting up my own business.
+Thirteen years ago I decided to obtain a professional qualification in garden design, with the intention. of setting up my own business.
 The qualification obtained and a house move later, here I am!